shekelboi/DevOps-Interview-Tasks/Featured Product/Readme.md

 * *greenShirt*, *bluePants*, *blackShoes*, and *whiteShirt* were each purchased 1 time.
 * *redShirt* and *redPants* were each purchased 2 times.
-* *redShirt* is the last product listed after ordering tne products alphabetically ascending: *redPants*, *redShirt*.
+* *redShirt* is the last product listed after ordering the products alphabetically ascending: *redPants*, *redShirt*.
 * *redShirt* is the featured product for the following day.